Saint Joan Antida v. Milwaukee Public Schools

 On behalf of St. Joan Antida High School, WILL sued MPS and asked a federal court to rule that MPS is unlawfully discriminating against students who attend private schools.
 The district court dismissed both claims.

-We appealed to the Seventh Circuit, which upheld dismissal of the claim based on discrimination between city-wide schools, but reversed and remanded the case for further proceedings on the cut-off date claim.
+We appealed to the Seventh Circuit, which upheld dismissal of the claim based on discrimination between city-wide schools, but reversed and remanded on the cut-off date claim.
 Unfortunately, since all the students who were denied due to late application also failed to meet the one-mile criterion, none could receive transportation anyway, so the case was effectively finished.

 Support Our Mission & Champion Liberty